Category Archives: Farmland

 A 10-year scrub clearance and tree replacement scheme managed by the Eaton Estate along the banks of the Dee, which is a Site of Special Scientific Interest (SSSI), has resulted in the planting of very young saplings supported in green tubes flanking the path in single, double or triple rows like a very short guard of honour.
 The clearing of scrub, as well as flood damage, should considerably improve the river bank.
 It will be interesting to see how it develops in the future.

-The Telford bridge just outside Aldford is an absolute treat.
+The Eaton Hall bridge just outside Aldford (discussed here) is an absolute treat.
 It first emerges as brief glimpses through the trees before its fully glory becomes apparent, a thing of industry and restrained fantasy, solid and intricate, functional and decorative.
 Above all, with ironwork picked out in pale blue and white, and with smart, narrow railings along the top of the bridge, it achieves an most refined elegance.
 It spans a particularly well-manicured section of the Dee, linking two highly-polished parts of the Eaton Estate, itself part of the Grosvenor Estate.

 Map and overlays copied from the Cheshire West and Cheshire Public Map Viewer.
 Poulton FP4 is the Telford bridge and the black dot in Aldford is the church.